moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/package_artifact_ingestion/_index.md

 Build a new service which takes in a list of SBOM or pURLs for supported package managers to download and extract artifacts and store in GitLab.com under a custom namespace.
 This service will allow us to run custom tools and services on the actual artifacts that are run in our and our customers code bases.

 This service will allow us to easily update and re-run our updates to our tools without requiring the tooling to handle the downloading and extraction itself but can reuse the data stored in the git repositories.

-#### Example artifact outputs:
+### Example artifact outputs

 Assuming an example python package of `requests` this system would create the following output:
 1. `gitlab.com/pkgs/source/pypi/requests/` repository with every version tagged appropriately. (e.g. the repository would have git tags v1.0.0, v1.01, v2.0.0, v2.0.1 and so forth)
 2. `gitlab.com/pkgs/tools/pypi/requests/<tool>/` repository with every version tagged appropriately.
 Tools could output json or whatever they like provided that their outputs are committed and tagged to to the output they ran against.
     1. For example if Libbehave ran against v1.0.0 and v1.0.1 they would have:
 	    1. `gitlab.com/pkgs/tools/pypi/requests/libbehave/libbehave.json` tagged at v1.0.0
 	    2. `gitlab.com/pkgs/tools/pypi/requests/libbehave/libbehave.json` tagged at v1.0.1
     2. Services could then access the output for the version they are interested in easily via an HTTP request: `https://gitlab.com/pkgs/tools/pypi/requests/libbehave/libbehave.json?refs=v1.0.0`

 ### Example products or services to utilize the data